-Now in its third season, Bizarre Wicker Park tells the fascinating stories of the snake oil tycoon, the beer baron, and the artists, radicals, and mobsters that built and shaped this energetic neighborhood.
+Now in its fifth season, Bizarre Wicker Park tells the fascinating stories of the snake oil tycoon, the beer baron, and the artists, radicals, and mobsters that built and shaped this energetic neighborhood.

-The Wicker Park neighborhood is a one of Chicago's most popular destinations and is just two miles North of downtown.
-The tour begins inside my Victorian parlor at the landmark (and haunted) Flat Iron Arts Building and ends nearby about an hour later, after walking one mile.
+The Wicker Park neighborhood is one of Chicago's most popular destinations and is just two miles North of downtown.
+The tour begins at the Wicker Park park.
+It ends nearby about an hour later, after walking one mile.

 Hi, I'm Gordon Meyer.
 I created the tour and personally conduct each one.
-I've lived here for fifteen years.
+I've lived in the neighborhood for seventeen years.
 I’m a graduate of the Second City Training Center, and I’ve been a magician for decades so you can expect some surprises along the way.
 Oh, and I’m also very tall.

 My other tour, Bizarre Bucktown, might work better for you.
 Click here to view Bizarre Bucktown info and schedule.
 Or, schedule a private tour for two or more people.
-Send an email to gordon @ BizarreBucktown.com to arrange a private tour.
+Send an email to info @ BizarreBucktown.com to arrange a private tour.

 “An amazing experience you cannot miss!” — Wicker Park Chamber

 “My boyfriend and I played tourists in our own city this weekend and Gordon”s Wicker Park tour exceeded all of our expectations!
 A fun way to spend an afternoon!” — Maggie

 “We’ve done several of Gordon’s tours and they are always entertaining, informative, and fun!
 We took my parents once and it’s a great activity for visiting family.” — Lindsay